-The Kaimanawa Hunter Liaison Group is made up of volunteers from multiple hunting groups, including the Central North Island Sika Foundation, Hunters and Habitats, and New Zealand Deer Stalkers Association Taupo branch.
-These volunteers meet with the Department of Conservation twice a year to discuss topics of mutual interest at a grass roots level.
+The Sika Foundation’s project group, made up of volunteers from multiple hunting groups, including Hunters and Habitats and New Zealand Deer Stalkers Association Taupo branch, meets with the Department of Conservation twice a year to discuss topics of mutual interest at a grass roots level.

 “Each of these groups contributed $5,000 towards this project with Bayleys Real Estate Taupo joining the conservation effort as a major sponsor, contributing another $5000 on behalf of the Sika Foundation.
 It is a joint effort to help re-establish a once healthy whio population in the Kaimanawa Forest Park,” says Harwood, “This has resulted in a total of $20,000 to be committed to controlling invasive predator species in the Kaipo stream area of the forest on an ongoing basis with the goal of extending this initiative throughout the Kaimanawa Forest Park over time.”